-- COVID-19 Remote Hearing Agreement Form- For Claimants without an Appointed Representative
+- Remote Hearing Agreement Form- For Claimants without an Appointed Representative

-- COVID-19 Remote Hearing Agreement Form- For Claimants who have an Appointed Representative
+- Remote Hearing Agreement Form- For Claimants who have an Appointed Representative

 - We also will accept a verbal agreement to appear by telephone or online video.

 - We will not schedule, or proceed with a hearing by telephone or online video unless we receive the claimant’s consent.
-If the claimant does not consent to appear by telephone or online video, we will not schedule the hearing at this time, or if already scheduled, we will postpone the hearing until we can offer another option, such as a hearing in person, as appropriate.
+If the claimant does not consent to appear by telephone or online video, we will not schedule in that manner

 What if I have a representative?

-If you agree to appear at an online video hearing, you should consult with your appointed representative .
-Your appointed representative should notify us whether both he or she and you agree to appear at an online video hearing.
+If you would like to participate in your hearing by online video hearing, you should consult with your appointed representative.
+Your appointed representative should notify us whether you both agree to appear at an online video hearing.
 We highly recommend that representatives provide this notification electronically by uploading it directly to the electronic record using Appointed Representative Services.